iqbal-lab-org/gramtools/README.md

 3) [infer](https://github.com/iqbal-lab-org/gramtools/wiki/Commands%3A-infer) - given coverage information and a grpah, infer a maximum likelihood genome

-Examples and documentation can be found in the GitHub [wiki](https://github.com/iqbal-lab-org/gramtools/wiki).
+Examples, documentation, and planned future enhancments can be found in the [wiki](https://github.com/iqbal-lab-org/gramtools/wiki).

 ```
 Gramtools